Cog-Creators/Red-Dashboard/docs/installation_guides/mac_linux_installation.rst

 .. warning::

-   For safety reasons, DO NOT install Red Dashboard with a root user.
+   For safety reasons, do not install Red Dashboard with a root user.
 If you are unsure how to create a new user on Linux, see `DigitalOcean’s tutorial: How To Create a New Sudo-enabled User <https://www.digitalocean.com/community/tutorials/how-to-create-a-new-sudo-enabled-user-on-ubuntu-20-04-quickstart>`__.

 Welcome to the Mac/Linux Installation Guide for the Red Discord Bot Dashboard Webserver.
 While running the below directions, the following